 10. Try the WINE!
 (Quote from, ‘A Clockwork Orange‘) Wine or beer, anything with that magic ingredient, will relax you.
-That’s why they tell you, don’t drink alcohol with your sleeping pills.
+That’s why doctors tell you, don’t drink alcohol with your sleeping pills.
 They accomplish the same thing.
-I rarely have trouble falling asleep immediately, but if I am, I’ll have a glass of wine or a beer and I’m out cold in 15 minutes.
+I rarely have trouble falling asleep immediately, but if so, I’ll have a glass of wine or a beer and I’m out cold in 15 minutes.

 13. Assume the fetal position.
 What do fetuses do best?
 Sleep.
 They sleep a good part of the time they’re in there.
 Make yourself fetus-like and curl up on your side.
 Heck, suck your thumb if you want.
 Nobody is watching.

 13.5.
 A hammock will help you get into something resembling the fetal position.
 It works wonders for infants!